Mastering Mobility: How Functional Range Conditioning Can Change Your Life

 Online Directories

 The official Functional Range Conditioning website offers a practitioner directory that allows you to search for certified FRC professionals by location.
-For example, if you search in Grand Rapids, MI, or Austin, TX, Motive Training will be at the top of the list.
+For example, if you search in Austin, TX, Motive Training will be at the top of the list.
 That’s because all of our staff is certified in FRC through one means or another.
 That being said, if you’re not local to us, you should be able to find a practitioner in your area.

 Social Media